peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Uniform_Random_Numbers></a>
 ## Uniform Random Numbers

 This section describes how RNGs can be used to generate uniformly-distributed random numbers.
+Here is an overview of the methods described in this section.

+* Random Integers: `RNDINT`, `RNDINTEXC`, `RNDINTRANGE`, `RNDINTRANGEEXC`.
+* Random Bits: `RNDBITS`.
+* Random Numbers in 0-1 Bounded Interval: `RNDU01`, `RNDU01ZeroExc`, `RNDU01OneExc`, `RNDU01ZeroOneExc`.
+* Other Random Numbers: `RNDNUMRANGE`, `RNDNUMRANGEEXC`.

+One method, `RNDINT`, described next, can serve as the basis for the remaining methods.

 <a id=RNDINT_Core_Random_Integer_Method></a>
 ### `RNDINT`: Core Random Integer Method